-Getting to class on time, doing plenty of revision and completing the set homework are essential in order to do well.
+Getting to class on time, doing plenty of revision and completing homework are essential in order to do well.

-But, what isn’t talked about enough, are the other crucial things you could be doing to make the most out of your college or sixth form years.
+But there are the other important things you could be doing to make the most out of your time in college and sixth form.

 Take a look at the 7 top tips